-People hate ‘humblebragging’ even more than unadorned boasting, a new study finds.
+People hate ‘humblebragging’ even more than unadorned boasting, a study finds.

 Humblebraggers were less liked and less trusted than others, the research found.

 Here are two examples of humblebragging culled by the researchers from social media:

 “Hair’s not done, just rolled out of bed from a nap and still get hit on, so confusing!”

 “Graduating from 2 universities means you get double the calls asking for money/donations.

 It is better to just boast, as the study’s authors explain:

 “…humblebragging is less effective than simply complaining, because complainers are at least seen as sincere.

 Despite people’s belief that combining bragging and complaining confers the benefits of both self-promotion strategies, humblebragging fails to pay off.”